mikhailshilkov/mikhailio-docpad/src/documents/draft/index.html.md

 The first part finds the amount of fully-black columns and rows in the array.
-Then, if white points are found, the second part returns a sub array based on the indeces, otherwise empty array is returned.
+Then, if white points are found, the second part returns a sub array based on the indices, otherwise empty array is returned.

 Split the text into characters
 ------------------------------

-First, we convert our 2D array into the list of lists, where each item in the top list represents a single column of pixels:
+First, we convert our 2D array into the list of lists, where each item in the top-level list represents a single column of pixels:

 ``` fs
 let pixelColumns =